alantech/alanlang-homepage/src/homepage.md

 &nbsp;

-The `alan` compiler and runtime can parallelize your code without concurrent or asynchronous programming (threads, promises, channels, etc) by only allowing iteration and recursion that is guaranteed to halt (e.g. no `while (true) {}` loops)
+The `alan` compiler and runtime can parallelize your code without concurrent or asynchronous programming (threads, promises, channels, etc) by only allowing iteration and recursion that is guaranteed to halt (e.g. infinite loops)

 &nbsp;